-Avoidance / Prevention Refers to considering options in project location, nature, scale, layout, technology and phasing to avoid environmental and social impacts.
+Avoidance / F Refers to considering options in project location, nature, scale, layout, technology and phasing to avoid environmental and social impacts.
 Although this is the best option, it will not always be feasible, and then the next steps become critical.
-Mitigation / Reduction Refers to considering alternatives in the project location, scale, layout, technology and phasing that would minimise environmental and social impacts.
+Mitigation / F Refers to considering alternatives in the project location, scale, layout, technology and phasing that would minimise environmental and social impacts.
 Every effort should be made to minimise impacts where there are environmental and social constraints.
-Rehabilitation / Restoration A efers to the restoration or rehabilitation of areas where impacts were unavoidable and measure to the taken to return impacted areas to an agreed land use after the activity / project.
-Restoration, or the rehabilitation, might not be achievable, or the risk of achieving it might be very high.
-Indicated the diversity and complexity of the natural system.
-The diversity are the properties of the natural system.
-Compensation/ negative rehabil to measures over and above restoration to remedy the residual (remaining and unavoidable) re environmental and social impacts.
-When every effort has been made to avoid, minimise, and itate remaining impacts to a degree of no net loss, compensation / offsets provide a mechanism edy significant negative impacts.
-No-Go offset, because al flaw' in the proposed project, or specifically a proposed project in and area that cannot be se the development will impact on strategically important ecosystem services, or jeopardise the t biodiversity targets.
+Rehabilitatio Restoration Refers to the restoration or rehabilitation of areas where impacts were unavoidable and measure are taken to return impacted areas to an agreed land use after the activity / project.
+Restoration, or even rehabilitation, might not be achievable, or the risk of achieving it might be very high.
+Additionally it might fall short of replicating the diversity and complexity of the natural system.
+Residual negative impacts will invariably still need to be compensated or offset.
+Compensatio Offset Refers to measures over and above restoration to remedy the residual (remaining and unavoidable) negative environmental and social impacts.
+When every effort has been made to avoid, minimise, and rehabilitate remaining impacts to a degree of no net loss, compensation / offsets provide a mechanism to remedy significant negative impacts.
+No-Go efers to 'fatal flaw' in the proposed project, or specifically a proposed project in and area that cannot be fset, because the development will impact on strategically important ecosystem services, or jeopardise the illity to meet biodiversity targets.
 This is a fatal flaw and should result in the project being rejected.